How To Improve Your Posture to Improve Your GERD

 It is beyond the scope of this article to go into enough detail to instruct you how to do this successfully improve your posture.
 I recommend seeing a good physiotherapist who can tailor the exercises to your needs.

 There are some devices on the market that can help, but I feel that visiting a good physiotherapist is the best choice.
 If you would like to see some of the devices for improving posture here are few that I have tried with limited success:

 This is a Toronto-based company.
 The shirts have crisscrossing supports across the back and then around the shoulders to hold them properly.
 You can wear them to the gym or under your regular clothing.A University of Toronto Kinesiology graduate.
 I have no affiliation with this company.
 They are fairly expensive at $120 for a t-shirt and $100 for a tanks top.
 Same prices for ladies; and they have a Posture Bra for $70.

 I bought this from Indiegogo.
 It is fairly cheap at $49.
 Honestly, I have never given this a reasonable amount of time, only wearing it a few times.
 You are supposed to wear it daily, starting at 20 minutes and gradually increasing to a few hours per day.

 It is a small round contraption that you tape to your upper chest by your collarbone.
 It vibrates if you slouch for more than 1 minute reminding you to straighten up.
 The literature says that after just three weeks your muscles will naturally maintain good posture standing and sitting.

 I have found that just correcting your posture when you feel heartburn symptoms coming on will most times fix the problem almost immediately.

 If you have bad posture, this may have a dramatic effect on you as well.
 Please leave a comment below with your thoughts.

-The information contained here does not constitute medical advice and is not meant to diagnose, treat, prevent, or cure disease.
+The information contained in this article does not constitute medical advice and is not meant to diagnose, treat, prevent, or cure disease.
 Please contact your doctor.
 The information provided is for informational purposes only and are solely the views of the author.